 While there is no cure for diabetes, there is hope.
 With proper diet, exercise, medical care, and careful management at home, a person with diabetes can avoid the most serious complications and enjoy a full and active life.
 Today's podiatrist plays a key role in helping patients manage diabetes successfully and avoid foot-related complications.

-Diabetes warning signs include the following:
+Diabetes warning signs involving the feet and ankles include the following:

 Skin color changes